MicrosoftDocs/xamarin-docs/docs/tools/live-player/install.md

 -----

-If you experience any issues, see [limitations and troubleshooting](~/tools/live-player/troubleshooting.md).
+If you experience any issues or can not connect, see [limitations and troubleshooting](~/tools/live-player/troubleshooting.md).

 ## Related Links